joodaloop/webcraft/content/_index.md

 Streams are [microblogs](#microblogging).
 The most important feature of a microblog is the freedom from having to add a title to your posts.
 You can add a short descriptive one, or you can just fire off text into the ether, the choice is yours.

 To add to your Stream, you type out posts as markdown-formatted messages, and the bot renders it within a fully-searchable chronological feed at your own URL.
-The bot also handles editing (for upto 2 days) and deleting posts.
+Each post in your Stream is called a Drop.
+The bot also handles editing (for up to 2 days) and deleting posts.

 You could use it for anything you like, but here's some ideas to get you started.